sftcd/openssl/esnistuff/haproxy.md

          {Finished}              -------->
 ```

+We have still to figure out how to handle HRR.
+Most likely we won't
+do that until we have draft-11 of the spec implemented.
+(As the time
+of writing draft-11 was just issued yesterday.)

 ## Summary

-We've done a basic form of Shared-mode ECH-enabling haproxy, there's still a
+We've done Shared-mode and Split-mode ECH-enabling haproxy, there's still a
 TODO: list.

 * There are leaks on exit - check if that's some effect of threads by running
   with vanilla OpenSSL libraries
 * Add option to load a set of keys in a directory.
 * Load ECH key pair(s) for split mode at startup.
-* Inject decrypted inner CH into flow as needed.
-* More analysis of split-mode ECH.
+* HRR